-In Study 1 (NCT00554216), patients with obesity (BMI greater than or equal to 35 kg/m2) were randomized to receive 1 year of treatment with placebo (N=514), QSYMIA 3.75 mg/23 mg (N=241), or QSYMIA 15 mg/92 mg (N=512) in a 2:1:2 ratio.
+In Study 1, patients with obesity (BMI greater than or equal to 35 kg/m2) were randomized to receive 1 year of treatment with placebo (N=514), QSYMIA 3.75 mg/23 mg (N=241), or QSYMIA 15 mg/92 mg (N=512) in a 2:1:2 ratio.
 Patients ranged in age from 18-71 years old (mean age 43) and 83% were female.
-Approximately 80% were White, 18% were Black or African American, and 15% were Hispanic or Latino ethnicity.
+Approximately 80% were Caucasian, 18% were African American, and 15% were Hispanic/Latino.
 At the beginning of the study the average weight and BMI of patients was 116 kg and 42 kg/m2, respectively.
-Patients with type 2 diabetes mellitus were excluded from participating in Study 1.
+Patients with type 2 diabetes were excluded from participating in Study 1.
 During the study, a well-balanced, reduced-calorie diet to result in an approximate 500 kcal/day decrease in caloric intake was recommended to all patients and patients were offered nutritional and lifestyle modification counseling.

-In Study 2 (NCT00553787), patients with overweight or obesity were randomized to receive 1 year of treatment with placebo (N=994), QSYMIA 7.5 mg/46 mg (N=498), or QSYMIA 15 mg/92 mg (N=995) in a 2:1:2 ratio.
-Eligible patients had to have a BMI greater than or equal to 27 kg/m2 and less than or equal to 45 kg/m2 (there was no lower limit on BMI for patients with type 2 diabetes mellitus) and two or more of the following obesity-related co-morbid conditions:
+In Study 2, patients with overweight or obesity were randomized to receive 1 year of treatment with placebo (N=994), QSYMIA 7.5 mg/46 mg (N=498), or QSYMIA 15 mg/92 mg (N=995) in a 2:1:2 ratio.
+Eligible patients had to have a BMI greater than or equal to 27 kg/m2 and less than or equal to 45 kg/m2 (there was no lower limit on BMI for patients with type 2 diabetes) and two or more of the following obesity-related comorbid conditions:

-- Elevated blood pressure (greater than or equal to 140/90 mmHg, or greater than or equal to 130/85 mmHg for diabetics) or requirement for greater than or equal to 2 antihypertensive medications; - Triglycerides greater than 200-400 mg/dL or were receiving treatment with 2 or more lipid-lowering agents; - Elevated fasting blood glucose (greater than 100 mg/dL) or diabetes; and/or - Waist circumference greater than or equal to 102 cm for men or greater than or equal to 88 cm for females.
+- Elevated blood pressure (greater than or equal to 140/90 mmHg, or greater than or equal to 130/85 mmHg for diabetics) or requirement for greater than or equal to 2 antihypertensive medications; - Triglycerides greater than 200-400 mg/dL or were receiving treatment with 2 or more lipid-lowering agents; - Elevated fasting blood glucose (greater than 100 mg/dL) or diabetes; and/or - Waist circumference greater than or equal to 102 cm for men or greater than or equal to 88 cm for women.

-Patients ranged in age from 19 to71 years of age (mean age 51) and 70% were female.
-Approximately 86% were White, 12% were Black or African American, and 13% were Hispanic or Latino ethnicity.
+Patients ranged in age from 19-71 years old (mean age 51) and 70% were female.
+Approximately 86% were Caucasian, 12% were African American, and 13% were Hispanic/Latino.
 The average weight and BMI of patients at the start of the study was 103 kg and 36.6 kg/m2, respectively.
 Approximately half (53%) of patients had hypertension at the start of the study.
-There were 388 (16%) patients with type 2 diabetes mellitus at the start of the study.
+There were 388 (16%) patients with type 2 diabetes at the start of the study.
 During the study, a well-balanced, reduced-calorie diet to result in an approximate 500 kcal/day decrease in caloric intake was recommended to all patients and patients were offered nutritional and lifestyle modification counseling.